 - a.
 Student and staff permits may be obtained through the iparq system at citruscollege.thepermitstore.com - b.
-Daily permits are available for purchase from the campus safety office located in the CS building or from the Automated Pay Station (APS) machines located in the S1, S2, S3, S4, S5, S6, S8 and S9 parking lots. - c.
-Metered parking spaces are available in the S1, S4, E6 and V2 lots.
+Daily permits are available for purchase from the Automated Pay Station (APS) machines located in the S1, S2, S3, S4, S5, S6, S8 and S9 parking lots. - c.
+Metered parking spaces are available in the S1, E6 and V2 lots.
 Metered spaces go up to a maximum of 30 or 60 minutes depending on location.
 Vehicles parked in expired meter spaces will be cited. - d.
 Arrangements may be made for special events in advance. - e.
 Parking permit must not be copied, forged, altered or stolen.